The clinical applications - understanding the origins of our anatomy

 The works of Erich Blechschmidt, Raymond Gasser PhD and Professor Brian Freeman, among others, will be used as a wonderful resource in developing this relationship.
 Static anatomy will be expanded into spatiotemporal kinetic morphogenesis.

-Part Two will take place six months later in Göttingen, led by Henry Klessen.
+This course is associated with, but not dependent upon, the course led by Jane Easty in February 2020, and will take place in Göttingen, led by Henry Klessen.
 Two days will be split between visiting the Blechschmidt and Blumbach Collections at the University to discuss some of the 60 incredibly detailed largescale 3D embryo reconstructions.
 The remaining time will be spent at the Best Western Hotel Am Papenberg for lectures, practicals and discussion.
 Henry will explore the journey to walking upright, combining medical knowledge with the principles of human differentiation and their connection with osteopathic principles.
-Part 2 will be supported by Professor Michael Schultz (Dr Med, Dr Phil Nat) of Göttingen University.
+This course will be supported by Professor Michael Schultz (Dr Med, Dr Phil Nat) of Göttingen University.

 In conclusion we hope those attending will find the beautiful fluid interaction of embryonic tissues responding to the needs of adjacent physiology in order to meet the growing demands of the whole embryo absolutely awe inspiring.
 A fluid harmony and true cooperation within the whole mechanism – an osteopathic aspiration that deepens our ability to connect with the regenerative powers of these forces.